 location persists after refresh.

 - Add autocomplete functionality to your search input

 - import your completeMe into your Weathrly project.
-Populate it with the supplied list of city/states and zip codes.
+Populate it with this list of city/states.
 When a user starts typing in a city/state or zip code display a list of possible suggestions using your completeMe’s suggest function.

 - If a user clicks on a specific day on the 10 day forecast the application should display an hourly breakdown of the forecasted weather for a 24-hour period.

 - For each hour it should display an image that reflects the weather

 - For each hour it should display the projected temperature and the hour

 Add one or two examples of Micro-Interactions found on Dribbble or Behance in your ReadMe that inspired your design